Anne Johnson Palmer

 Anne is also a core member of the firm’s data privacy and cybersecurity practice.
 She has guided clients through forensic investigations and incident response efforts in the wake of large data breaches, and in defending the class action litigation that frequently follows.
 Anne is part of the firm’s dedicated working group focused on the California Consumer Privacy Act (CCPA).
 She has counseled clients on how to assess and mitigate the litigation risks introduced by the CCPA, and has presented on the new law at client roundtables that the firm has hosted around the country.

 Anne has appeared in federal and state courts in California and a number of other jurisdictions, and in multidistrict litigations.
-In 2018, Anne was recognized by the Daily Journal in its “Top 40 Under 40” list of leading California attorneys.
+In 2020, Anne was recognized by the Daily Journal in its “Top Women Lawyers” list for California.
 Anne is a member of the Women’s Forum Steering Committee at Ropes & Gray, and serves as one of the Hiring Partners for the firm’s San Francisco office.

 - Won dismissal for Keurig Green Mountain, Inc. of three separate securities fraud class actions in the U.S. District Courts for the Northern District of California and the District of Vermont.
 Negotiated a favorable resolution of a fourth securities fraud class action in the District of Vermont after the filing of a summary judgment motion directed to the plaintiffs’ core allegations.

 - Represented Bain Capital as it formed a consortium of investors to acquire Toshiba Memory Corporation, in a transaction valued at $18 billion.
 As part of a cross-office and cross-disciplinary team, advised Bain as it confronted a joint venture partner’s attempts to enjoin Toshiba’s sale of its chip unit.